-Several multi-bit FPGA architectures have been proposed in the past [1]-[12] with a wide range of routing architecture designs; and, in this work, we focus on the problem of incorporating busbased connections into segmented-style routing resources [13].
-In particular, we propose a specific routing architecture, called the multi-bit routing architecture, and empirically evaluate its area efficiency.
+Several multibit FPGA architectures have been proposed in the past [1]-[12] with a wide range of routing architecture designs; and, in this work, we focus on the problem of incorporating bus-based connections into segmented-style routing resources [13].
+In particular, we propose a specific routing architecture, called the multibit routing architecture, and empirically evaluate its area efficiency.
 The result obtained is highly relevant to the current FPGA research due to the fact that many state-of-the-art commercial FPGAs (including the Altera Flex, Stratix, and Cyclone series [14] and Xilinx 5200, Virtex, and Spartan families [15] of FPGAs) use similarly styled routing resources and, with their ever-increasing logic capacity, commercial FPGAs are being increasingly used to implement large datapath-intensive applications.

-It is essential to have a set of automated design tools to make the effective use of multi-bit architectures.
-A set of datapath-oriented CAD tools, including synthesis, packing, placement, and routing tools, have been developed at the University of Toronto; and in this paper, these tools are used to investigate the area efficiency of the multi-bit routing architecture by experimentally determining the best granularity values and the best amount of bus-based connections for the proposed routing architecture.
-Extensive research [16] [17] [18] [19] [20] [21] has been conducted in the past in order to
+It is essential to have a set of automated design tools to make effective use of multibit architectures.
+A set of datapath-oriented computer-aided design (CAD) tools, including synthesis, packing, placement, and routing tools, have been developed at the University of Toronto; and in this paper, these tools are used to investigate the area efficiency of the multibit routing architecture by experimentally determining the best granularity values and the best amount of bus-based connections for the proposed routing architecture.
+Extensive research [16]-[21] has been conducted in the past in order to determine the best structures for various conventional FPGA routing architectures.
+These studies have shown the importance of routing architecture on the overall area-efficiency of FPGAs.
+None of the studies, however, have explored bus-based connections, which require the preservation of datapath regularity (all these studies use conventional CAD algorithms, which destroy the regularity of datapath circuits and essentially turn datapath into finite state machine-like netlists of "randomly" connected logic gates).
+In this study, a set of datapath-oriented algorithms [22]-[24] is used, which preserve a great amount of user-specified regularity.
+The preserved regularity, in turn, is used in the investigation of the area efficiency of the proposed routing architecture.